danieltodor/blaze/README.md

 dim = false

 [[module]]
-# Name of a builtin module.
+# Name of a builtin module
 name = ""
 # Execute a user defined module
 execute = ""